AsharDweedar/delete-dups-elixir/README.md

 - **DeleteDups**:

-      main function to run: will recieve paths you want to scan aand options
+      main function to run: will receive paths you want to scan and options

 - **DB**: